Tornadoes of 2025: August 28–29 (Europe)

 The remnants of Hurricane Erin established a strong upper-level trough over Western Europe, which, along with high instability and wind shear, created a volatile environment for storm development.
 The primary risk of these severe storms were extreme wind and rainfall, although some tornadoes were also predicted, particularly across France and Northern Italy.
-August 28 primarily featured strong wind events, with up to IF2-strength winds affecting parts of Northern Italy, although one rain-wrapped tornado caused minor damage in the same area.
-On August 29, at least 12 tornadoes touched down across France, Italy, and one in Poland.
-At least seven touched down in France, making it one of the largest tornado outbreaks in the country's history.
-Among these was a tornado that overturned a mobile home, injuring one person.
-In Poland, a preliminarily-rated IF2 tornado caused significant damage in the Gniezno area, overturning vehicles and injuring one person when a tree fell on a car.
-Several tornadoes in the outbreak have not been rated yet.
+August 28 primarily featured strong wind events, with up to IF2-strength winds affecting parts of Northern Italy, although one rain-wrapped tornado caused minor damage in Somaglia.